 SPORTY CARS ARE AS SPORTY CARS DO

 Mercury had had some success in stock car racing before, most recently in the 1963 and 1964 NASCAR seasons, but it had been a long time since the division had formally sponsored a team.
-(The ’63-’64 NASCAR team, run by Bill Stroppe, had nominally been a private effort, although Stroppe had received under-the-table backing from L-M.) This time, it was bound not for the big NASCAR ovals, but for the Sports Car Club of America’s recently introduced Group 2 sedan-racing circuit — more commonly known as Trans Am.
+(The ’63-’64 NASCAR team, run by Bill Stroppe, had nominally been a private effort, although Stroppe had received under-the-table backing from Lincoln-Mercury.)
+This time, however, the team would not be focused on NASCAR, but rather on the Sports Car Club of America’s recently introduced Group 2 sedan-racing circuit — more commonly known as Trans Am.

-The Mustang had won the inaugural Trans-Am season, and now it was Cougar’s turn.
+The Mustang had won the inaugural Trans Am season and now it was Cougar’s turn.
 This time, it was not to be an ersatz private venture, but a proper factory team.
-Lincoln-Mercury hired racing champion Dan Gurney to run it, for an impressive six-figure salary, with drivers Parnelli Jones, Dave Pearson, Ed Leslie, and Peter Revson.
+Lincoln-Mercury hired stock car racer Bud Moore to run it, with drivers Dan Gurney, Parnelli Jones, Dave Pearson, Ed Leslie, and Peter Revson.
 Beebe and Zimmerman made no secret of their intention to use Trans Am as a way to aggressively market the Cougar.

-The Cougar factory team did well in the ’67 Trans Am season, winning four races outright, but they ultimately were no match for Roger Penske’s (in)famous Sunoco Camaro.
-Still, in the final standings, Dan Gurney’s drivers managed a second-place finish on points, a most respectable effort.
+The Cougar factory team did very well in the ’67 Trans Am season, winning four races outright, but later in the season, their performance was eclipsed by Roger Penske’s (in)famous Sunoco Camaro.
+The 1967 championship ultimately went to Carroll Shelby’s Ford Mustang team, but Moore’s drivers managed a second-place finish on points, a most respectable freshman effort.

-Bolstered by this performance, the 1967 Cougar sold over 150,000 units, accounting for around 40% of Mercury’s total sales that year.
-The Cougar won the obligatory Motor Trend Car of the Year award, and it also found favor with the more jaundiced reviewers of Car and Driver and Car Life, which considered it the most pleasant of the pony cars for real-world driving.
+Bolstered by this performance, the 1967 Cougar sold more than 150,000 units, accounting for around 40% of Mercury’s total sales that year.
+The Cougar won the obligatory Motor Trend Car of the Year award and also found favor with the more jaundiced reviewers of Car and Driver and Car Life, which adjudged it the most pleasant of the pony cars for real-world driving.
 In July 1967, Car and Driver actually tested a big-engine Cougar against a Jaguar 420 sedan, a comparison in which the Mercury acquitted itself surprisingly well.

 SECOND YEAR, SECOND THOUGHTS